Skip to main content

 Private Room Best Practices

-Use a landscape image at 2560 x 1440 pixels, or as close to a 3:1 aspect ratio as possible.
+• Use a landscape image at 2560 x 1440 pixels, or as close to a 3:1 aspect ratio as possible.
+Accepted formats are JPEG or PNG, up to 10MB.

-When choosing between black or white header text, consider the brightness of your hero image: white text works best over darker images, and black text works best over lighter ones.
+• When setting your Font Color, consider the brightness of your header image: white text works best over darker images, and black text works best over lighter ones.
+If text is still hard to read, turn on Header Image Gradient for a readability overlay.

 Name vs. Header Title